t-botz/DaLTo/Rationale.md

 ## Observations

-There is a proliferation of dataformat, here is my review of the ones I have taken a deeper look at.
+There is a proliferation of data format, here is my review of the ones I have taken a deeper look at.
 (Not mentionned in this list: [Hashicorp CL](https://github.com/hashicorp/hcl), [Dhall](https://github.com/dhall-lang/dhall-lang), [TOML](https://github.com/toml-lang/toml))

 ### XML
 https://www.w3.org/XML/